Chapter 3 : Epileptic

 James did his best to open his eyes, and he focused on the person in the white chair.
 He was slouched over, as if trying to refrain from entering sleep, and he jumped at the sound of his voice.
 But as soon as the man raised his head, James knew better than to believe it was Albus.

-"Jamie," Harry's voice expressed its worry as he rose and approached the bed.
-The bed dipped with his weight, and James could better look at his father.
-His hair was its usual mess and his eyes were dark and sunken, the sign he held when he lacked sleep.
+With Harry next to him, James was better able to focus his vision and take in his appearance.
+His hair was its usual mess, but his eyes were dark and sunken, the sign he held when he lacked sleep.
 He wore casual clothing and appeared fine and unbeaten in every way besides his lack of sleep.
 James wrinkled his nose at his father's appearance.
 “What's wrong?
-What have you been up to?"
+Are you okay?”

-“You came home?”
+“You left your mission?
+You came home?”
 James pondered.

 “Of course I did.”

-“But I thought - "
+“But I thought—”

-Even as he said it he didn't know who he was trying to convince.
+Even as he said, it he didn't know who he was trying to convince.
 Clearly his father knew something he didn't.

 “Healer Eubank took a brain scan.
-It's common for people to undergo brain damage after a seizure.
-Thankfully enough, you received very little from your first seizure, but when you seized, it did trigger something.
-The way he described it - eh - it activated or damaged a part of your brain in a way that is going to make seizures...quite common for you.”
+It's common to undergo brain damage after a seizure.
+Thankfully, you had very little from your first seizure, but when you seized, it did trigger something.
+The way he described it—how to put it?—it activated or damaged a part of your brain in a way that is going to make seizures...quite common for you.”

 “What?!” blurted James.

 Harry shushed him and continued.
 “He's diagnosed you with epilepsy.
-You had a fairly intense seizure at home, apparently.
+You had an intense seizure at home, apparently.
 Healer Eubank says they won't all be like that, but some will be worse.
 The reason as to why you seized is still unknown.
 Your mind was clearly thinking hard on something or undergoing a great change, he said.”

 “We can't know for sure, Jamie.
 I'm sorry,” whispered Harry.
-“Things are going to be a little different for awhile."
+“Things are going to be a little different for a while.”

-“You think?!" spat James furiously as he was met with his ususal rage that came with whatever upset him.
-"Merlin, I mean what the fuck?
+“You think?!" spat James furiously as he was met with his usual rage that came when he was upset.
+“I mean, what the fuck?
 I'm epileptic?”

 “James,” Harry pressed in a hard tone at his son's word choice.
 He knew it was hypocritical of him to reprimand his son for such words in front of him while he knew he had cursed like that at his age in his anger.

-"Well, Mr. Potter, I'm afraid I have some news for you.
-Good and bad.
-The bad is that your seizure was so powerful that it triggered something in your brain that has caused you to now be epileptic.
+The corners of Healer Eubank’s lips twitched with a smile.
+“Very well.
+The bad is that your seizure was so powerful that it triggered something in your brain, which has caused you to now be epileptic.
 The other bad news is that I was unable to locate the reason as to why you had a seizure in the first place.
+I ran a full body scan and some bloodwork, and found no possible triggers.
 Were you thinking hard about something?”

 James only nodded.
 It was a lot to take in, but he knew he could remember it.
 He also knew his instructions would be imprinted on the labels of his medications he would receive.
-It was odd to listen to the healer speak to him in such a way.
+It was odd to listen to the Healer speak to him in such a way.
 James had never had any medical issues or any reason to take daily medications.
 Now, he knew he had at least one pill to take daily that he would have to take for the rest of his life.

 James looked to his lap again and nodded.
 “What's the taste like?
 Of the elixir.”

 “All right.
-You don't need to come by after each one; only if you have had a fairly traumatic one.
+You don't need to come by after each one, only if you have had a fairly traumatic one.
 If that were to happen, simply tell the receptionist who you are and that you need to see Richard Eubank.
 Your diagnosis is my number one priority now, James.”

-James looked up to his healer.
+James looked up to his Healer.
 He asked him in an embarrassing manner.
 “Do you have other clients like me?”

-“Why is it that mine is different?”
+“Why is mine different?”

 James only then realized that there was more to the matter that hadn't been shared, a side to which Healer Eubank would have thought unprofessional to share.
 James nodded, not knowing whether he did want to hear his opinion or not.

 “What the hell could that be?” murmured James in wonder.

-"It could be many things; we can't be sure until it has finished developing though.
+"That I don’t know.
+This is just my theory.
+It could be many things; we can't be sure until it has finished developing, though.
 Did you know that myth believes Merlin himself became epileptic shortly before he became capable of using wandless magic?
 Who knows what the possibilities are.”

 Richard rose with a pat to his knee and a small smile.
-"The assistant who helped you to your ward will be here shortly to give you your prescriptions and your release form.
+“Now, if you don’t have any more questions, then the assistant who helped you to your ward will be here shortly to give you your prescriptions and your release form.
 I hope the next time we meet is under better circumstances, James.”

 “Me too, Healer Eubank.
 Thanks,” answered James with a sincere smile.